gulis1/BotWebo2/README.md

 * /sauce (url)              Finds the source for the image in the url.

-To find the source for an image in your computer, send the image with /sauce comment.
+To find the source for an image in your computer, send the image with "/sauce" as the comment.

 ### Anilist commands